 With Parcll, the following duties/taxes apply when shipping DDP into Europe:

-Into the UK, there are no taxes or duties for orders below GBP 15.
+In the UK, there are no taxes or duties for orders below GBP 15.
 Between GBP 15-135, sellers will only pay 20% import tax, but no duties.
-For high value orders from GBP 135 and up, duties possibly apply, depending on the commodity (Parcll can help you with that calculation upfront).
+For high-value orders from GBP 135 and up, duties possibly apply, depending on the commodity (Parcll can help you with that calculation upfront).

 With Parcll, the calculation is extremely easy and straightforward.
 Contact us today to learn more about our affordable and easy to use DDP shipping solutions.

 Looking for international shipping solutions made easy?
 Parcll is a wonderful place to start.

 How to Ship Perfume and Makeup the Safe Way

 Shipping CBD Oil: Where Can You Legally Ship CBD?

 How to Ship to Europe: A Detailed Guide for eCommerce Merchants